Facebook, Twitter, Instagram, Youtube…

 Today, I want to delve a little deeper into social media and fitness marketing.
 If this is the first time you have taken a look at some of my blog posts regarding social media, I suggest you start with two that I wrote as an introduction to social media for fitness trainers: Social Media for Personal Trainers Part 1: Facebook, Twitter and Instagram and Social Media for Personal Trainers Part 2: Youtube.

-And that’s why I wanted to write this blog which will specifically look at social media and the relation it has to marketing yourself as a personal trainer.
-When used in an effective manner, social media is certainly one of the strongest parts of a personal trainers armory, that’s for sure.
+That’s why I wanted to write this blog that will specifically look at social media and its relation to marketing yourself as a personal trainer.
+When used effectively, social media is certainly one of the strongest parts of a personal trainers armory, that’s for sure.

-But it’s not that easy to master or to find the time to run your social media accounts.
+But it’s difficult to master or find the time to run your social media accounts.

 And that will never work!
-You have to formulate an effective plan and that’s what I want to tackle in this article.
+You have to formulate an effective plan, which I want to tackle in this article.

 But let’s start right at the beginning.